 While certainly the healthcare industry is not the only area where wage and hour issues arise, due to the unpredictable nature of the work, pay violations and errors – whether inadvertent or not – frequently arise.

-For more information, or if you have any wage and hour questions, please contact the dedicated Georgia FLSA lawyers at Buckley Beal LLP for an immediate and confidential consultation.
+For more information, or if you have any wage and hour questions, please contact the dedicated Georgia FLSA lawyers at Buckley Beal LLP for an immediate and confidential case evaluation.